Skip to content

 The Governments of the adhering countries have also undertaken to promote the Guidelines by establishing a National Contact Point to which different stakeholders can report enterprises they consider have breached the Guidelines.
 The NCP is also required to provide information on and promote the implementation of the Guidelines, and to serve as a forum for dialogue on issues related to their implementation.
 The NCP cannot review court decisions but can give recommendations and mediate between parties.

 Sweden's NCP is a tripartite collaboration between the State, the business sector and trade unions.
-The business sector is represented by The Confederation of Swedish Enterprise, The Swedish Trade Federation and The Swedish Federation of Business Owners.
+The business sector is represented by The Confederation of Swedish Enterprise, Technology Industries of Sweden and The Swedish Federation of Business Owners.
 The trade unions are represented by The Swedish Trade Union Confederation, The Swedish Confederation of Professional Associations, The Swedish Confederation of Professional Employees, Unionen, IF Metall and The Swedish Association of Graduate Engineers.
 The Ministry for Foreign Affairs is the NCP Convener.
 The Ambassador for Sustainable business (CSR) is the chair of the NCP.

 Guidelines for responsible business conduct